 Allocator Description Cost categories and rationale Asset There are two steps in determining this allocator.
 First, the value of assets is divided into distinct parts of the network (e.g. low voltage and high voltage), then the value of the assets in each part of the network is allocated to those consumer groups that use that part of the network.
 These values are aggregated for each consumer group.
-Further detail is provided in table 3.
-The asset cost allocator was designed by Counties Power to allocate certain budget items based on the extent to which network assets were required to satisfy the demand of each consumer group.
+Further detail is provided in Table 3 The asset cost allocator was designed by Counties Power to allocate certain budget items based on the extent to which network assets were required to satisfy the demand of each consumer group.
 These budget items include network operations expenditure, insurances, depreciation and return on capital investment.
+CMD Demand from a consumer group as a proportion of total demand during the 100 periods of highest coincident maximum demand (CMD) on the network.
+CMD is used to allocate infrastructure that has been designed to meet the maximum demand on the network.
+It is also applied to Transpower connection charges as this is the basis of these pass-through costs.
+RCPD Demand from a consumer group as a proportion of total demand during Transpower's regional coincident peak demand (RCPD) measurement periods.
+Applied to Transpower's interconnection charges as this is the basis of these pass-through costs.
+Major consumers Costs that relate solely to serving major consumers are allocated entirely to this consumer group.
+Administration and asset costs that relate solely to serving major consumers are allocated entirely to this consumer group.